I did not need caffeine the other morning.

 - simultaneously clean the left side of my engine,

-- cool down a pesky hot exhaust manifold,
+- cool down a pesky hot exhaust manifold, with nice, cool gasoline

 - and stop traffic in a spot where stopping traffic is the last thing you want to do.